-These boys and girls, fourth grade and up, assist the priest and other ministers on the altar for the celebration of the Sunday and school Masses along with weddings and funerals.
+These boys and girls, in fourth grade and older, assist the priest and other ministers on the altar for the celebration of the Sunday and school Masses along with weddings and funerals.
 By their reverence and diligence, they help to make these Masses more meaningful for everyone.

 The liturgical dancers are women in the parish who use movement and gesture to pray and to expand our community experience of prayer.